 If Simon is ever asked to highlight a world-class Australian white that warrants a long snooze in a cool cellar, he tends to turn immediately to Jeff Grosset’s Polish Hill Riesling from the Clare Valley, having enjoyed a good number of mature bottles over the years.
-However, a former colleague suggested that his choice should not be quite so automatic and introduced me to Pikes ‘The Merle’ Riesling…and what an introduction this has proven to be.
-Please see below for our offer and tasting note.
+However, a former colleague suggested that his choice should not be quite so automatic and introduced him to Pikes ‘The Merle’ Riesling…and what an introduction this has proven to be.
+Atlas' offer in the 2017, below.

 The eastern part of the Clare Valley certainly has an affinity with the production of fine, bone-dry Riesling – a variety that seems to thrive on sloping vineyard and slatey subsoils.
 Pikes is an extensive estate, extending over 100 hectares and planted with an almost bewildering array of different grape varieties, but it is Riesling that is their standard-bearer.